harfangk/harfangk.github.io/_posts/2016-09-19-manage-dotfiles-with-a-git-bare-repository.md

 It just needs two shell commands before fetching the remote repo.

 {% highlight bash %}
-echo "alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'" >> $HOME/.zshrc
+echo 'alias dotfiles="/usr/bin/git --git-dir=$HOME/.dotfiles.git/ --work-tree=$HOME"' >> $HOME/.zshrc
 source ~/.zshrc
-echo ".dotfiles" >> .gitignore git clone --bare https://www.github.com/username/repo.git $HOME/.dotfiles
+echo ".dotfiles.git" >> .gitignore
+git clone --bare https://www.github.com/username/repo.git $HOME/.dotfiles.git
 dotfiles checkout
 dotfiles config --local status.showUntrackedFiles no
 {% endhighlight %}

 1. Create alias to ensure that the git bare repository works without problem.
 2. Reload the shell setting to use that alias.
-3. Add `.dotfiles` directory to `.gitignore` to prevent recursion issues.
+3. Add `.dotfiles.git` directory to `.gitignore` to prevent recursion issues.
 4. Clone the repo.
 5. Check if it works fine.
+6. If you already have configuration files with identical names, checkout will fail.
+Back up and remove those files.
+Skip back up if you don't need them.
-6. Prevent untracked files from showing up on `dotfiles status`.
+7. Prevent untracked files from showing up on `dotfiles status`.

 That's about it!
 Credit goes to anonymous giants in the Internet for coming up with this, and Nicola Paolucci for elegantly documenting the steps.
 Here's the <a href="https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/">link</a> to his original post.